-It’s time to pause and consider that we can identify and target individuals now more intelligently, efficiently, and cost-effectively than ever before.
-As such, we similarly need to evolve how we think about “targeting.”
+It is time to pause and consider that we can identify and target individuals now more intelligently, efficiently, and cost-effectively than ever before.
+As such, we similarly need to evolve how we think about targeting.

-Putting a banner ad on a local newspaper’s website may have been considered “targeting” in the past, but it isn’t anymore.
+Putting a banner ad on a local newspaper’s website may have been considered targeting in the past, but it isn’t anymore.
 The world has gotten smarter about targeting and personalizing messages to effectively reach audiences.
-It’s time for cultural organizations to make sure that they are smart about it, too.
+It is time for cultural organizations to make sure that they are smart about it, too.

 3) Adequate marketing investments matter

 “But we got a great deal on the banner ad on the local newspaper’s website!”
 Awesome.
 Getting a “deal” on a possible misuse of funds is strangely a thing that too many nonprofit organizations brag about regularly.
-A “deal” simply isn’t a sufficient motivator for a suboptimal ad spend – or any marketing effort – that isn’t strategically determined to be the best for the organization.
-The problem here is the chronic nonprofit misunderstanding that an organization can “save its way to prosperity.”
-That’s not a thing.
+A deal simply isn’t a sufficient motivator for a suboptimal ad spend – or any marketing effort – that isn’t strategically determined to be the best for the organization.
+The problem here is the chronic nonprofit misunderstanding that an organization can save its way to prosperity.
+That is not a thing.
 It costs money to make money.

-Instead of following market realities, some organizations still invest “last year’s budget plus five percent.”
+Instead of following market realities, some organizations still invest last year’s budget and add five percent.
 Some simply reinvest last year’s budget.
 Unfortunately, that’s not how audience acquisition investments work.
 Budgets need to be contemplative of the true costs of new technologies and evolving marketing best practices.

 Sometimes, it’s a matter of asking the right questions and not just the questions that are convenient.
-And yeah – that can be annoying – because folks working within cultural organizations are already working hard with limited budgets to educate and inspire people.
-It’s a labor of love that you are doing out there, reader!
+And, yeah, that can be annoying – because folks working within cultural organizations are already working hard with limited budgets to educate and inspire people.
+It is a labor of love that you are doing out there, reader!
 But I’m going to bring this one back to Spiderman again because, indeed, we have a great responsibility.